sponege/CTF-writeups/DawgCTF2020/potentially-eazzzy/README.md

 key[10] = a((key[1])%2 * 8 + key[2] % 3 + key[3] % 4)
 ```

 Then it starts getting more complex.
-We are introduced to a new function `m()`.
+We are introduced to a new function `m()`

 ```python
 def m(one, two, three, four):